marcharding/DellFanControl/README.md

 ## Default configuration

-In the Default configuration the fans kick in when the CPU reaches 55 °C. First the quieter GPU fan will kick in, when 60 °C are reached the CPU fan kicks in too.
+In the default configuration the fans kick in when the CPU reaches 55 °C. First the quieter GPU fan will kick in, when 60 °C are reached the CPU fan kicks in too.

 ```xml
 <DellFanCtrl pollingInterval="1000" minCooldownTime="30">